eternalamit5/KTIR-Kafka-Telegraf-InfluxDB-ReactJS/README.md

-# KTIS-Kafka-Telegraf-InfluxDB-ReactJS Stack
+# KTIR-Kafka-Telegraf-InfluxDB-ReactJS Stack
-KTIS Stack = Kafka + Telegraf + InfluxDB + ReactJS Stack
+KTIR Stack = Kafka + Telegraf + InfluxDB + ReactJS Stack

+## 1. Web Server

-It quickly creates the KTIS stack with __basic__ user authentication for all components in the stack.
+It quickly creates the KTI stack with __basic__ user authentication for all components in the stack.
 This case provides the most basic level security, where username and passwords are required for all the components.

+### Send Sensor Data

+- run the Python script `SendTempPressure.py` present in the folder DataSender/SendTempPressure.py.
+This script sends the random temperature and pressure values every 5 sec to the Kafka topic.

 ## Environment Variables & Configuration Files

 ### Authentication